5 Stocks That Wall Street Loves This Week

-All week, 24/7 Wall St. reports on the top analysts’ research calls from the major brokerage firms and banks that we cover, both inside and outside the United States.
-We provide details on many of the hundreds of various stock upgrades, downgrades and resumptions and initiations of coverage.
+Every week, 24/7 Wall St. reports on the top analysts’ research calls from the major brokerage firms and banks that we cover, both inside and outside the United States.
+We provide details on many of the hundreds of various stock upgrades and downgrades, as well as resumptions and initiations of coverage.

 Research analysts typically provide an in-depth look into everything from a company’s business silo and products to balance sheet and financials, while raising, lowering or maintaining their specific price target.
-This week we found five top companies on which Wall Street analysts are absolutely pounding the table, and all make sense for equity investors looking for fresh ideas for their stock portfolios.
+This week we found five top stocks that Wall Street analysts are absolutely pounding the table on, and all make sense for equity investors looking for fresh ideas for their stock portfolios.

 It is important to remember that many times analysts are providing coverage on companies that their firms’ investment banking teams have provided services for, so while usually very fair, it is part of the equation.
 It is also important to remember that no single analyst report should be used as a sole basis for any buying or selling decision.